junxit/us-congress-bills-111/bill.md

 ## § 3.
 Effective date

-Except as otherwise provided in this Act, the amendments made by this Act shall take effect as if enacted on the date of the enactment of the Higher Education Opportunity Act (Public Law 110–315).
+Except as otherwise provided in this Act, the amendments made by this Act shall take effect as if enacted on the date of enactment of the Higher Education Opportunity Act (Public Law 110–315).